hgranlund/tsi-gpgpu/src/kNN/README.md

 #### Possible improvements

 * Memory improvements.
 Use shared memory and texture memory.
-* Modify bitonic sort, so do not need to sort all the points.
-We can split the distance array to fit into the GPU blocks, move the smallest values in each block, then sort the moved values. ~O((n/b)* b*log²(b)) subsetof O(n/b), b = Number of threads in each block(constant), n= number of reference points
+* Modify bitonic sort, so do not need to sort all points.
+We can split the distance array to fit into the GPU blocks, move the smallest values in each block, then sort the moved values. ~O((n/b)* b*log²(b)) subsetof O(n/b), b = Number of threads in each block, n= number of reference points
 * Replace bitonic sort with min reduce.
 O(k*log²(n)).